-Undoubtedly, the endowment with natural resources allowed the rulers to get specific support (using terminology of Easton(1965)) by satisfying basic demands of citizens.
+So, here we approach the next common characteristic of these two countries which is a dependence on natural resource extraction and exports.
+Undoubtedly, this endowment with natural resources allowed the rulers to get specific support (using terminology of Easton(1965)) by satisfying basic demands of citizens.
 Scholars conclude that resource abundance does postpone the autocratic regime breakdown.

 Common feature of two autocracies is the genuine support of the leaders by the general public.
-For Russia, Vladimir Putin has been seen as a strong leader who was able to return the Crimean peninsula to Russia.
-According to Levada Center (given a title of "foreign agent" in 2021 according to the new "Russian foreign agent law"), one of three main sociological research centers, Putin's approval rating has kept around 70-80% during his first two terms of presidency.20 In Kazakhstan, president Nazarbayev has maintained a genuine support and love according to Isaacs (2010) which he highlights in "the Discourse of Charismatic Leadership and Nation-Building in Post-Soviet Kazakhstan".21
+For Russia, Vladimir Putin has been seen as a strong leader who was able to return Crimean peninsula to Russia.
+According to Levada Center (given a title of "foreign agent" in 2021 according to the new "Russian foreign agent law"), one of three research centers, Putin's approval rating has kept around 70-80% during his first two terms of presidency.18 In Kazakhstan, president Nazarbayev gained genuine support and love according to Isaacs (2010) which he highlights in "the Discourse of Charismatic Leadership and Nation-Building in Post-Soviet Kazakhstan".19